Fiserv/ipg-na/docs/schemas-md/GooglePay.md

 Construct the data param by appending the following parameters in the order shown:

-apikey – the developer’s API key nonce – A secure random number timestamp – Epoch timestamp in milliseconds token – the Merchant Token payload – The actual body content passed as the POST request
+apikey - the developer’s API key<br/>
+nonce - A secure random number<br/>
+timestamp - Epoch timestamp in milliseconds<br/>
+token - the Merchant Token<br/>
+payload - The actual body content passed as the POST request <br/>

 ### Google Pay APK Installation to Device